 PJON® is the first open-source network protocol able to be executed on virtually every computer or microcontroller and to transmit data through every sort of communication protocol or physical medium, such as wires (PJDL, Ethernet TCP/UDP, Serial and RS485), radio (ASK, FSK, OOK, LoRa and WiFi) and light pulses (PJDLS).
 It can be easily cross-compiled on many architectures like ATtiny, ATmega, ESP8266, Teensy, Raspberry Pi and Windows X86.
 It is a valid tool to quickly build a network of devices.

 If you believe in this project and you appreciate our work, please, make a donation.
-The PJON Foundation is entirely financed by contributions of wise people like you and its resources are solely invested to cover the development and maintainance costs.
+The PJON project is entirely financed by contributions of wise people like you and its resources are solely invested to cover the development and maintainance costs.
 Thank you and happy tinkering!